 Another crucially important post-recovery task is to monitor the affected system, and any other systems that could conceivably have been affected if the breach were a bit more extensive.
 I recommend spelling out within your incident recovery roadmap what to monitor, what specifically to look for, and what the course of action should be if any of the things that you are looking for are detected.
 You might even go so far as to provide instructions for which staffers should be monitoring those systems and what tools they should use.

 As you plan out a monitoring strategy, it is exceedingly important to decide up front how long you will continue your monitoring efforts.
 Everyone tends to be on guard immediately after a security incident, but it is easy to become complacent in the weeks and months that follow.
 Building a time frame into your monitoring plan will keep that from happening.
 At the same time, there will also be a point at which you can safely assume that everything is back to normal.
 As such, your monitoring plan might call for extreme scrutiny for 120 days following a cyber security incident, and then normal security monitoring after the 120-day period has expired.

 4. Keep the plan front of mind and up to date.

-By far the best advice that I can give regarding security incident response planning is to keep the plan up to date and to keep everyone involved in the plan.
+By far the best advice that I can give regarding security incident response planning, and the final lesson learned, is to keep the plan up to date and to keep everyone involved in the plan.
 I recommend having a monthly meeting to review the security plan in light of any new systems that have been brought online (or that have been upgraded), any old systems that have been retired or any changes in the perceived threats.

 Be sure to involve the entire IT staff in these meetings.
 This will help everyone to remember that there is a plan that should be referred to if an incident were to occur.